SujitKumarDatta2002/Airline-Management-System/Readme.md

 - Total income from ticket selling
 - Total cost of flight operations
 - Total profit
-- total no of ticket sale
+- total no of ticket sales